🔥Crypto Fireside #21 — Interviews with crypto people.

-EA: My Hashnode blog is growing, so readership is still average.
+EA: My Hashnode blog is growing, so its readership is still average.
 However, I have found more success republishing these stories on Hacker Noon.

-When it comes to client projects, I recently billed a customer $90 for a 1500 word article.
-I charge what I need to charge per writing project, some customers want me to put a price per word count and others I charge an hourly or project fee for, it all just depends, I'm flexible.
+When it comes to client projects, I recently billed a customer $90 for a 1500-word article.
+I charge what I need to charge per writing project, some customers want me to put a price per word count, and others I charge an hourly or project fee for, it all just depends, I'm flexible.

 🔥What is something you have learned that surprised you?

 EA: The people who succeed are not necessarily the smartest; they just grab opportunities quickly.
-If anything, smart people may miss out on the same opportunities because they are busy overthinking and rationalising indecision.
+If anything, smart people may miss out on the same opportunities because they are busy overthinking and rationalizing indecision.